 Procedures for the validation and/or performance verification of methods used in ISP Forensic Services are outlined in the ISP Forensic Services Quality/Procedure Manual.
-Validation/performance verification data, results and summaries for those methods employed ose meth at section.
+Validation/performance verification data, results and summaries for those methods employed in Forensic Biology will be maintained in that section.